jtmerritt/BeSocial/README.md

 - Load cummunication log as background task when contact is selected
 - Make dropdown box function for choosing the displayed date range of the chart.
 - Make the toggles just above the chart display and remove chart data.
+- Move betterBranch to main branch.
+Note- we have made a mess trying to do this.
+Maybe ask someone really good at git to help with this at some point.

 Large Tasks